MicrosoftDocs/fabric-docs/docs/data-engineering/lakehouse-streaming-data.md

 ## Next steps

-* [Get streaming data into lakehouse](get-started-streaming.md) and access with SQL endpoint.
+* [Get streaming data into lakehouse](get-started-streaming.md) and access with the SQL analytics endpoint.